TI-99/4A: Discontinuation

 After TI in mid-1983 unexpectedly announced a $100 million loss in the second calendar quarter—implying a pretax loss from home computers of $200-250 million—its stock dropped by one third in two days.
 The Times stated in June 1983 that Cosby's $100 refund "joke is no longer funny", and that "future options are slim".
 The low price affected the 99/4A's reputation; "When they went to $99, people started asking 'What's wrong with it?'", one retail executive said.
 An L.F.
-Rothschild sell-side analyst estimated that TI had prepared to manufacture three million computers in 1983, but would only be able to sell two million.
+Rothschild sell-side analyst estimated that TI had prepared to manufacture three million computers in 1983, but would only be able to sell two million; another analyst forecast one million for the year.

 Some observers predicted after the second quarter's loss that the 99/4A would not be able to recover; even if the company did not plan to discontinue the computer, the fear that it would become orphaned technology might cause retailers to avoid ordering inventory.
 Others thought that TI could sell excess inventory and continue producing the computer.
 After losing $111 million after taxes in the third calendar quarter of 1983, TI announced plans to discontinue the 99/4A, while continuing to sell the TI Professional MS-DOS-compatible computer.
 (TI stock rose by 25% after the announcement, because the company's other businesses were strong.)
 With another TI price cut, retailers sold remaining inventory of the former $1,150 computer during Christmas for $49.
 The 90 Child World stores quickly sold over 40,000 computers at a price referred to as "nearly a stocking stuffer" in a Times article.

-A total of 2.8 million units were shipped before the TI-99/4A was discontinued in March 1984.
+A total of 2.8 million units were shipped before the TI-99/4A was discontinued in March 1984, perhaps the largest installed base among all personal computers.
 The 99/4A became the first in a series of home computers to be orphaned by their manufacturer over the next few years, along with the Coleco Adam, Mattel Aquarius, Timex Sinclair 1000, and IBM PCjr.